-The following images indicate the location of the front cover and provide a visual representation of the removal procedure.
+The following images indicate the location of the front cover and provides a visual representation of the removal procedure.

 - 1. Place the computer in an upright position. - 2.
-Gently pry and release the front-cover tabs from the top-left, working down sequentially to the bottom-left tab. - 3.
-Swing the front cover outwards, away from the chassis, and remove the cover.
+Gently pry and release the front-cover tabs sequentially from the top. - 3.
+Move the front cover outward from the chassis. - 4.
+Disconnect the front-LED cable from the connector on the front cover.